Most interesting landmarks of Palestine

 - Jerusalem Old City – Jerusalem.
-One of most important and holiest cities in world history, one of the oldest cities.
-Settled in the 4th millenia BC.
+One of the most important and holiest cities in world history, one of the oldest cities.
+Settled in the 4th millennia BC.
 Current massive walls around the Old City (0.9 ha) were last fortified in 1538 and have 11 gates, 7 are open.
-Divided in four traditional quarters – Armenian, Christian, Jewish and Muslim.
+Divided into four traditional quarters – Armenian, Christian, Jewish and Muslim.
 Contains hundreds of monuments of world importance, such as the Dome of the Rock, Temple Mount, Wailing Wall, Church of the Holy Sepulchre, al-Aqsa Mosque.
 Crossed by Via Dolorosa – path where Jesus carried his cross.

 - Herodium (Herod’s Palace) – Bethlehem.
 Ruins of an impressive hilltop fortress, built by Herod in the 1st century BC, destroyed by Romans in 71 AD.

 - Hisham’s Palace – Jericho.
 Remains of Umayyad winter palace, built in 743 – 744 AD.
 Palace was adorned with exquisite mosaics.
 Destroyed in 747 AD by an earthquake.
 Includes depictions of semi-naked women – unique in Islamic art.